Eleanor Cardwell: Manchester Thunder

 Following recovering from her injury Cardwell decided to return to Netball Super League side Manchester Thunder for the 2026 season.
+Cardwell won her fifth Super League title during the 2026 season when Thunder defeated London Pulse 54-51 in the Grand Final to be named champions.

 International career

 Cardwell represented England U17s in Netball Europe and U19s for a tour of Jamaica.
 On 13 May 2016, she made her senior debut for England against Northern Ireland in the 2016 Netball Europe Open Championships.

 Her first call-up to a senior major international competition was the 2022 Commonwealth Games, where England failed to medal.
 She achieved her 50th England Roses cap in October 2022 against Australia.
 In 2023, Cardwell was part of the England Roses team who achieved their first ever Netball World Cup Silver Medal in Cape Town.
 Cardwell won silver at the 2024 Netball Nations Cup.
 Cardwell suffered a full root detachment of her lateral meniscus during a three-match series against Australia in October 2024.
 She made her return to the international stage in November 2025 during a three-match series against New Zealand.

+In June 2026 Cardwell was selected into the 2026 Commonwealth Games team.